- Are there any prerequisites for these courses?

 Are the classes completely online or is travel to Florida required at some point?
 Are the classes asynchronous or do you need to be logged in at a specific time/date?

 All courses are taught completely online and do not require travel or have required synchronous components.
-However, some classes do have optional synchronous discussion times when you can speak to the professor during a live forum (online chat).
-These discussions are taped and can be accessed asynchronously for those unable to participate during the scheduled times.
+However, some classes do have optional synchronous discussion times when you can speak to the professor during a live forum (Zoom meeting).
+These discussions are recorded and can be accessed asynchronously for those unable to participate during the scheduled times.

 You will need to register as a non-degree student at the University of Florida (regardless of your status at your home institution) to get the course recorded on an official transcript for transfer to your home institution.
 After successful completion of the course, you can have an official transcript with your grade sent to your home institution.
-Official, sealed transcripts can be ordered and mailed to you or your home institution for a small fee (approximately $6.00) using the ISIS system.
-Non-official transcripts can be printed through ISIS for free.
+Official, sealed transcripts can be ordered and mailed to you or your home institution for a small fee using the ONE.UF system.
+Non-official transcripts can be printed through ONE.UF for free.

-Post-baccalaureate students likely to go to graduate or professional school (ie: College of Veterinary Medicine) should follow the non-degree registration process and register in the graduate student section.
+Post-baccalaureate students likely to go to graduate or professional school should follow the non-degree registration process and register in the graduate student section.
 The graduate section will best transfer credit to your home institution towards your future degree (see above on how to transfer credit).

 You can review the difference in the projects/papers required for the undergraduate versus graduate sections and the minimum requirements for CE students by reading the course syllabus.